ahmed-maher-2000/algorithms-and-data-structures/README.md

 8. **Linked List**: A singly linked list that supports insertion, deletion, and traversal.

 Each data structure is organized in its own module and includes examples showcasing their usage.

+## Common Algorithms

+This repository also includes implementations of common algorithms, such as:

+1. **Sorting Algorithms**: Including Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, and Quick Sort.
+2. **Search Algorithms**: Including Binary Search.
+3. **Recursion and Dynamic Programming**: Examples of solving problems using recursion and dynamic programming techniques.
+4. **Graph Algorithms**: Including Breadth-First Search (BFS) and Depth-First Search (DFS).

+Each algorithm is explained with its implementation details, time complexities, and usage scenarios.

 ![image](https://github.com/ahmed-maher-2000/data-structures/assets/77233712/3ffcda6f-2207-4e91-bc0d-fdb357b4c1dc)